Marco-Lind-ChasAcademy/ASCII-Game-Engine/README.md

-# 🕹️ ascii-engine
+# 🕹️ ASCII-Game-Engine
 *A tiny 2D ASCII game engine in pure C — for those who like their pixels made of text.*

 ## What's this?

-**ascii-engine** is my side project, written entirely in C, that brings 2D game dev into the world of text-mode.
+**ASCII-Game-Engine** is my side project, written entirely in C, that brings 2D game dev into the world of text-mode.
 It’s sprite-based, fast, and practical — built for when inspiration strikes and I just want to make something *move*.

 Whether you’re animating little '@' dudes, building dungeons out of `#`, or just love the aesthetics of the terminal, this engine gives you the low-level tools to make it happen.